ravenrebels/build-on-ravencoin/README.md

 Let's start with a bunch of questions.
 - Will your project only read information from the Ravencoin blockchain?
 - Will your project interact with the blockchain?
-For example transfer assets, mint tokens.
+For example transfer assets, mint tokens?
 - Will your project use Ravencoin NFTs for authentication, sign in?
 - Do you want to host your own node or do you want to go the easy way and use a service?